Citronium/citronium-landing-en/_includes/articles/seven-kids.en.md

-# Seven Kids
+# Seven Kids Children’s Centre

-Here children are engaged in four programs.
+There are four study programs for children.

-One of them is mental arithmetic, which harmoniously develops the mental and creative abilities of children and adolescents with the help of arithmetic calculations on special accounts --- abacus.
+One of them is mental arithmetic, which harmoniously develops the mental and creative abilities of children and adolescents through arithmetic calculations on a special counting frame - an abacus.

-There is also a spelling program, a course on memory development, reading speed and preschool preparation.
+There is also a spelling program, a course on memory development, reading speed development, and preschool training.

 <figure>
     <img src="{{ site.baseurl }}/assets/img/projects/seven-kids/seven-kids-1-welcome.png" alt="Seven Kids: overview image"/>